-2. The submission of the licence agreement [...] by the plaintiff is ordered.
-Passages may be blacked out insofar as the plaintiff does not refer to these passages for its factual assertions and legal arguments.
+2. The submission of the licence agreement [...] is also ordered upon her application.
+In this context, passages may be redacted insofar as the plaintiff does not refer to these passages for its factual assertions and legal argumentation.
+Again in accordance with the principle of production of evidence (Art.
+43 UPCA), the plaintiff must decide for herself which submission she wishes to make in the proceedings.